Extremal Fitting Problems for Conjunctive Queries: The Case of Conjunctive Queries

 \begin{theorem}[\cite{Willard10}] If any CQ fits a collection of labeled examples $E=(E^+,E^-)$, then the canonical CQ of the direct product $\Pi_{e\in E^+}(e)$ is well-defined and fits $E$. \end{theorem}

+\begin{proof} We include a proof as it provides intuition for the role of direct products in the construction of fitting CQs.
+Let $q$ be a fitting CQ for $(E^+,E^-)$.
+By definition, this means that $e_q$ maps homomorphically into each data example in $E^+$ and not into any data example in $E^-$.
+It follows by Proposition~\ref{prop:instance-products} that $\Pi_{e\in E^+}$ is a well-defined data example and that $e_q\to \Pi_{e\in E^+}(e)$.
+Furthermore, it follows that $\Pi_{e\in E^+}(e)$ does not map homomorphically to any data example in $E^-$, for otherwise, by transitivity, $e_q$ would map homomorphically to the same data example, contradicting the fact that $q$ fits $(E^+,E^-)$.
+We conclude that the canonical CQ of $\Pi_{e\in E^+}(e)$ is a fitting CQ for $(E^+,E^-)$. \end{proof}

-When we are promised that a fitting CQ exists, then we can construct one in (deterministic) single exponential time.
-We will see in Sect.~\ref{sec:size-lowerbounds} that this is optimal, as there is a matching lower bound.
+When we are promised that a fitting CQ exists, we can therefore construct one in (deterministic) single exponential time.
+We will see in Section~\ref{sec:size-lowerbounds} that this is optimal, as there is a matching lower bound.

+\begin{remark} \rm A special case of the existence problem for fitting CQs is \emph{CQ definability}, where the input is a pair $(I,S)$ with $I$ an instance and $S\subseteq \text{adom}(I)^k$ a $k$-ary relation, and the task is to decide whether there exists a CQ $q$ such that $q(I)=S$.
+Note that this problem is meaningful only for $k\geq 1$.
+For fixed $k\geq 1$, this polynomially reduces to fitting existence, namely by choosing $E=(E^+,E^-)$ with $E^+=\{(I,\textbf{a})\mid \textbf{a}\in S\}$, and $E^-=\{(I,\textbf{a})\mid \textbf{a}\in \text{adom}(I)^k\setminus S\}$.
+In other words, CQ definability can be viewed as the special case of CQ fitting existence where all input examples share the same instance $I$ and where the $k$-tuples appearing in the positive and negative examples cover the complete set of all $k$-tuples over $\text{adom}(I)$.
+The lower bound in Theorem~\ref{thm:icdt2015} was shown to hold already for the CQ definability problem \cite{Willard10,CateD15}.

+The lower bound for the verification problem in Theorem~\ref{thm:any-verification}, also already holds for the restricted case where the labeled examples cover the entire tuple space of a single instance.
+For the second variant of the lower bound in Theorem~\ref{thm:any-verification} this can be seen as follows: we let $I$ be the disjoint union $K_3\uplus K_4$, let $E^+$ be the set of all triples $(I,a)$ where $a$ lies on the 4-clique, and let $E^-$ be the set of all data examples $(I,a)$ where $a$ lies on the 3-clique.
+Then, for any connected graph $G$, if $a$ is an arbitrarily chosen vertex of $G$, then we have that $G$ is exact-4-colorable if and only if the canonical unary CQ of $(G,a)$ fits $E$.
+Disconnected graphs $G$ can be handled similarly: in this case, we can linearly order its connected components and add a connecting edge from each component to the next one, without affecting the 3-colorability or 4-colorability of the graph. \end{remark}